noobshow/edd-2checkout/readme.txt

 Navigate to your WordPress "Plugins" page, inside of your WordPress dashboard, and follow these instructions:

-1. In the search field enter **Better WePay Payment Gateway for WooCommerce**.
+1. In the search field enter **2Checkout for Easy Digital Downloads**.
 Click "Search Plugins", or hit Enter.
-1. Select **Better WePay Payment Gateway for WooCommerce** and click either "Details" or "Install Now".
+1. Select **2Checkout for Easy Digital Downloads** and click either "Details" or "Install Now".
 1. Once installed, click "Activate".

 == Frequently Asked Questions ==